TDCOSMO XXII: Triaxiality and projection effects in time-delay cosmography: Basics of time-delay cosmography

 The intrinsic luminosity profile of a galaxy $\nu(r, \psi)$ can be expressed with

-where $\psi$ is the angle between the field point $(r, \psi)$ and the symmetry axis of the ellipsoid, $r$ is the distance to the galaxy center, $\nu_{0k}$, $\sigma_k$ and $q_k$ are the peak, dispersion and the intrinsic axis ratio of the k-th MGE component.
-The intrinsic axis ratio $q_k$ has $q_k < 1$ for oblates, and $q_k>1$ for prolates.
+where $\psi$ is the angle between the field point $(r, \psi)$ and the symmetry axis of the ellipsoid, $r$ is the distance to the galaxy center, $\nu_{0k}$, $\sigma_k$ and $q_k$ are the peak, dispersion, and the intrinsic axis ratio of the $k$-th MGE component.
+The intrinsic axis ratio $q_k$ is $q_k < 1$ for oblates and $q_k>1$ for prolates.
 The surface brightness profile $\Sigma(x', y')$ is then

 where $x'$ is aligned with the photometric major axis.
 Similar to the notation of $q_k$, $q'_k$ has $q'_k < 1$ for oblates, and $q'_k>1$ for prolates.